vas3k/GodMode2/README.md

     details_view = CustomDetailsView        # see Views section for more info
 ```

-Now return to the `app.py` file to specify new models for your app.
+Now return to `app.py` file to specify new models for your app.

 ```python